christianp86/ui5-webcomponents-pure-js/ui5-webcomponents-wo-frk/readme.md

 # Using UI5 Webcomponents w/o any framework

 This is a pure "academic" project to get a better understanding of how to use [UI5 webcomponents](https://sap.github.io/ui5-webcomponents/) without any framework such as React, Angular or Vue.

-## Initial version
+My goal is to create blog series during which we will cover following topics
+ * Getting started with UI5 webcomponents
+ * Enhancing our example using <template> tag
+ * Let´s create a bundle using webpack
+ * I hate todo lists, so we create a shopping list example :wink:
+ * Additional topics such as i18n, theming and create your own ui5 web components

+# Getting started with UI5 webcomponents

+## First baby steps
-This version is something I hacked together during SAP TechEd 2020.
-I wanted to get a first understanding how ui5 web components can be used.
+This blog is a result of something I hacked together during SAP TechEd 2020.
+I wanted to get a first understanding how ui5 webcomponents work and how I can use them.
-The [blog post](https://blogs.sap.com/2020/12/02/beyond-sapui5-and-sap-fiori-elements-appendix-to-teched-session-iis114/?source=social-Global-SAPdevs-TWITTER-MarketingCampaign-Developers-Fiori-spr-4273717682&campaigncode=CRM-XB20-MKT-DGEALL) from [Marius Obert](https://github.com/IObert) made me curios but I am not much familiar with react, angular or vue.
+The excellent [blog post](https://blogs.sap.com/2020/12/02/beyond-sapui5-and-sap-fiori-elements-appendix-to-teched-session-iis114/?source=social-Global-SAPdevs-TWITTER-MarketingCampaign-Developers-Fiori-spr-4273717682&campaigncode=CRM-XB20-MKT-DGEALL) from [Marius Obert](https://github.com/IObert) made me curios but as I am not much familiar with react, angular or vue, I wanted to keep things simple.
 In 2020 I started re-learning the basic and more advanced concepts of HTML and JS to get a better understanding of web development these days.
 I am more a hands-on person #HandsOnSAPDev and I get an itch to start building stuff once I understand (or think I understand :wink:) the basic concepts.

 What we will do in this first blog is to create simple webapp that will contain a ui5 table and button.
 The button will trigger displaying data in our table.